esluyter/ESTimeline/README.md

   - Timeline tempo envelopes (this is already possible but kind of annoying, using an Env clip and a Routine clip)
 - Playback and record audio files
   - easily access this Buffer for further manipulation
-- More types of sequencing
-  - Piano roll with flexible scale and steps per octave
-    - ...which could be midi-capable....
-  - Drum machine type step sequencer with multiple lanes for different instruments
 - Library integration
   - ddwPlug -- simplify bus routing for modulation
   - jitlib -- ditto